JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 Before we start the steps, we assume the Oracle VirtualBox and Vagrant have already been installed on the Mac laptop.
 VirtualBox for Mac can be downloaded from https://www.virtualbox.org/wiki/Downloads and Vagrant binary for Mac can be downloaded from https://www.vagrantup.com/downloads.html.

 Step 1.
-Clone the Vagrant + CoreOS repository from GitHub
+Clone the CoreOS-Vagrant repository from GitHub

 On the MacPro laptop, clone the Vagrant + CoreOS repository released by CoreOS.